Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Results

 The achievable PSD can be found by dividing $R_{\mathrm{bkg}}$ by the rate of data acquisition in the energy region of interest (ROI), $R_{\mathrm{ROI}}$:

 $D_{\mathrm{bkg}}$ is thus the discrimination level where we would expect to find one background event.
-Table \ref{table:psd} shows the relevant parameters and the result from calculating $D_{\mathrm{bkg}}$, and this background is below the demonstrated discrimination level of $6 \times 10^{-8}$.
+Table~\ref{table:psd} shows the relevant parameters and the result from calculating $D_{\mathrm{bkg}}$, and it is below the discrimination level demonstrated in this work.